kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-tarangire-national-park.md

 itinerary:
   - paragraph: "A trip from Arusha which only takes 1 to 2 hours to reach the destination. "
   - paragraph: "Reaching Mto wa Mbu you may opt to have a night stay on some of the most amazing campsites around.
 This is if overlooking Lake Manyara's beauty around a campfire with a bear or two is your kind of thing.
-We will pack our lanch and have a full game drive tomorrow in Serengeti National Park till evening. "
+We will pack our lunch and have a full game drive tomorrow in Serengeti National Park till evening. "
-  - paragraph: "After a late afternoon tour enrute to your prebooked accomodation for dinner and overnight"
+  - paragraph: "After a late afternoon tour en-route to your pre-booked accommodation for dinner and overnight"

 remarks:

-  - paragraph: This destination can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This destination can be incorporated in other packages too, please create your bucket list and send it to us to we can create you a quote!